lundygp/COUNTry/README.md

 Commented out the settings button of the toolbar in menu_main xml and activitymain java.
 Created a second blank activity and again removed the floating action button.
 Used an intent to link the button from first activity to the second activity.
+Changed the acton bar title of the second activity.